Updated August 10, 2021

 Getting the backfill and compaction process right is important so that you don't end up with a big sinkhole in the middle of your backyard.

-But an engineered pool backfill is also a good idea if you intend to remove your swimming pool yourself or if you have any doubts about the skill set of the contractor you have hired.
+What that being said, an engineered pool backfill is also a good idea if you intend on removing your swimming pool yourself or if you have any doubts about the skill set of the contractor you hired.

 So, if you've hired your cousin Larry to remove your inground pool because he thinks he can do it with a rented mini-excavator, it might be a good idea to also hire an engineer to oversee the backfill process.

-Partial removal requires less concrete breaking, less debris removal, and hauling costs, and less fill dirt, and less time.
-Add it all up and it can cost significantly less than a full removal.
+Partial removal requires less concrete breaking, less debris removal and hauling costs, less fill dirt, and less time.
+All of these savings add up to an average of 30% less than a full pool removal.

 Disadvantages of Partial Inground Pool Removal